shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

 elf.run()
 ```

 `fairy.py` check sections flag of input file.
 If there is EXECINSTR flag in `sh_flags`, program turns off.
 However, `sh_flags` doesn't affect execution of the program, so just remove every EXECINSTR flag. funny trick lol.
 If section's flag is `06`, change it to `02`.
-After manipulating,
+After manipulating, send it to